FluxML/Flux.jl/docs/src/reference/training/enzyme.md

     -0.0014538406], σ = nothing), nothing),), nothing, nothing)
 ```

-The gradient returned here is also stored within `dup_model`, it shares the same arrays.
+The gradient returned here is also stored within `dup_model`.
+Both share the same arrays -- what is returned is not a copy, just a view of the same memory (wrapped in `NamedTuple`s instead of `struct`s).
 They will all be set to zero when you call `gradient` again, then replaced with the new values.
 Alternatively, `gradient(f, args...; zero=false)` will add the new gradient to what's already stored.